IN ORDER TO BLOOM

 SHOW ME WHAT YOU SEE

-Photography clearly has a relationship to this stereotype and ideology of the ‘beautiful’.
-This relationship can be confronted by pushing the limits of the photograph to show something that the naked eye does not see - directly reflecting back the distorted vision of the portrait, the human form and the idea of beauty that society has created.
+Photography has a direct relationship to this stereotype, and ideology of the ‘beautiful’.
+This relationship can be confronted by pushing the limits of the photograph to show something that the naked eye does not see - directly reflecting back the distorted vision of the portrait and the idea of beauty that society has created.

 This work uses photography’s capacity to distort and destroy conventional forms, shifting photographic vision to question whether we can not only distort the truth, but use these distortions to reveal a subconscious truth itself.
 Simply, finally show us what we really see.